 Spotlight on Plano

-Plano, unlike other affluent locations, is affordable.
-It has low taxes, housing prices and unemployment compared to most metros in the U.S. The Plano Independent School District is nationally regarded and provides an education comparable in quality to many top private schools.
+Unlike other affluent locations, Plano is extremely affordable.
+Our citizens enjoy no state income tax and compared to most metropolitan areas, Plano’s property taxes and housing prices are low.
+Our schools that comprise the Plano Independent School District are nationally recognized and provide an education comparable in quality to many top private schools.

 All that being said, Plano’s greatest attribute is our people and our diversity.
 Not only are Plano residents highly educated, young, and ethically diverse, they understand the importance of volunteerism.
 Plano’s diversity spans across cultures.
 Nearly 42 percent are non-Caucasian.
 Most than 90 languages are spoken in our schools.
 You can travel around the city and see our citizens active in the more than 84 parks and 4,000 acres of green space, playing all sports, from baseball and soccer to cricket and lacrosse.

 We are proud of our past and what we have become.
 We’re even more excited about where we are going.
 Our citizens embrace the true spirit of the community.
 And that’s what makes Plano the City of Excellence. ~Plano Chamber Relocation Guide, Contributed by City of Plano